I want to connect to my Amazon Elastic Compute Cloud (Amazon EC2) instance, but I lost the SSH key pair.

 To connect to an EC2 instance when you lose your SSH key pair, use one of the following methods:

-- When you stop and restart the instance, the instance changes its public IP address.
-When you route external traffic to your instance, it's a best practice to use an Elastic IP address instead of a public IP address.
+Note: When you stop and start an instance, the instance's public IP address changes.
+It's a best practice to use an Elastic IP address to route external traffic to your instance instead of a public IP address.

 Resolution